the-javascript-ninja/Electron_Boilerplate/README.md

 # Electron_Boilerplate
-Boilerplate code for a 1-page Electron App
+Boilerplate Code For an Electron App